 • house and garage ground floor slabs fully or nominally reinforced, either ground bearing, suspended or over sub-floor voids

-Strength: Assume 25N/mm2 at 28 days if supplies are from a quality assured supplier use an RC20/25.
+Strength: Assume 25N/mm2 at 28 days.
+If supplies are from a quality-assured supplier, use an RC20/25, saving both money and CO2.

 Sustainable low carbon concrete solutions

-Heidelberg Materials concrete can incorporate a proportion of Regen, (Ground Granulated Blast furnace Slag or 'GGBS'), which is a cement replacement material, helping to produce a product that generates a much lower level of CO2 emissions than ordinary cement.
+Heidelberg Materials concrete can incorporate a proportion of evoBuild low carbon GGBS, (Ground Granulated Blast furnace Slag or 'GGBS'), which is a cement replacement material, helping to produce a product that generates a much lower level of CO2 emissions than ordinary cement.

 Concrete volume calculator